DASH: Dynamic Audio-Driven Semantic Chunking for Efficient Omnimodal Token Compression: Experiments

 \cref{tab:worldsense} presents per-domain results on WorldSense.
 DASH at 25\% retention achieves 44.9\% average accuracy on the 7B model, matching or surpassing OmniZip's 44.7\% at 35\% retention while consuming only 14.9T FLOPs versus 21.4T---a 30\% computational saving with improved accuracy.
 On the 3B model, DASH (44.6\%) likewise outperforms OmniZip (44.1\%) with 32\% fewer FLOPs.
 Across both scales, DASH leads in domains such as Tech \& Science and Sports, while remaining competitive in others, suggesting that dynamic semantic chunking generalizes well to diverse audio-video content types.

 In \cref{fig:ratio_sweep}, we further illustrate the accuracy-retention trade-off of different methods across retention ratios from 15\% to 60\%.
 DASH maintains a clear advantage at low-to-mid retention, with its 25\% point (44.9\%) already exceeding OmniZip at 35\% (44.7\%) and DyCoke at 45\% (44.6\%).
-This result is particularly significant: \textbf{DASH achieves with 25\% tokens what prior methods require 35--45\% tokens to accomplish}.
+On WorldSense, DASH at 25\% retention reaches the accuracy level that prior methods achieve only around 35--45\% retention.
 As retention increases, all methods converge toward the Full Tokens ceiling, indicating that the benefit of content-aware compression is most pronounced under aggressive pruning---precisely the regime where efficiency gains matter most for practical deployment.